Heather Ormiston

 I am a Nationally Certified School Psychologist and clinically licensed psychologist, endorsed as a Health Service Provider in Psychology in the state of Indiana.
 My prior experiences have included working as a building-level school psychologist in an urban district in Aurora, Colorado, serving as statewide trainer for PBIS Indiana, a project aimed at establishing a statewide network of culturally-responsive positive behavior interventions and supports (CR-PBIS), and working as a Behavior Specialist for a local school corporation coordinating the district’s self-contained program for students with emotional and behavioral challenges.

 I am also currently the Director of the School-Based Mental Health Research and Training Initiative.
 One aspect of this research focuses on the implementation of trauma-informed multi-tiered systems of supports (TI-MTSS).
-I recently partnered with a local school corporation to obtain a five-year grant from the U.S. Department of Education, called the TIMS Grant, examining the impact of trauma-informed multi-tiered systems of supports on student academic, behavioral, and socioemotional outcomes.
-The grant also works to address the shortage of school-based mental health professionals by providing high-quality training to graduate students in school psychology in the area of trauma-informed practice.
+I have several grants to support a partnership with a local school corporation to implement school mental health services and trauma-informed practices.
+The grants also work to address the shortage of school-based mental health professionals by providing high-quality training to graduate students in school psychology in the area of trauma-informed practice and school mental health.

 Back to top